AI

 What is Systematic AI?

-Systematic AI is the organised and structured approach to developing and implementing artificial intelligence (AI) systems.
+Systematic AI is the organized and structured approach to developing and implementing artificial intelligence (AI) systems.
 It involves carefully planning, executing, and evaluating AI initiatives to achieve specific goals or solve particular problems in a systematic manner.

 Key Aspects of Systematic AI